Basin Fish

 Fish on this page are examples of species found in Upper Mississippi River Basin streams.

-There are 127 fish species in the Basin.4
+There are 127 fish species in the Basin.

-When sediment covers gravel streambeds, smallmouth bass can’t successfully spawn.1
+When sediment covers gravel streambeds, smallmouth bass can’t successfully spawn.

-Fish kill due to turbidity decreased 60% when conservation tillage and stream buffers were added.2
+Fish kill due to turbidity decreased 60% with conservation tillage and stream buffers.